 |

-Contact ARROW today for a confidential conversation about how we can support your application, appeal, or care review. learn more about how arrow can support you with your claim
+learn more about how arrow can support you with your claim

 At ARROW, we provide expert guidance and hands-on support throughout the NHS Continuing Healthcare (CHC) process.
 We can: ✔️ Arrange an initial Checklist assessment for you or your loved one. ✔️ Fully prepare you for the Checklist and Decision Support Tool (DST) assessments. ✔️ Gain access to healthcare records (for relatives, a certified Power of Attorney or Court Deputyship Order is required). ✔️ Build strong evidence using medical and care records to support your case. ✔️ Draft evidence-based supporting statements for assessment and appeal panels. ✔️ Represent and advocate for you or your loved one at any stage of the process. ✔️ Manage appeals if you’ve been wrongly assessed as ineligible for CHC funding. 💡 If you believe you or your loved one may qualify for NHS Continuing Healthcare, don’t go through it alone--let ARROW guide you every step of the way! 📞 Contact us today for a FREE consultation! |